Aru1771/AWS_VPC_Bootcamp/VPC-Key-points.md

 one IGW we can attch to one VPC:
 --------------------------------

-IN realworld we always maintain 2  public, private, app, db subnets for high availability
+IN realworld we always maintain 2 TO 3 public, private, app, db subnets for high availability
 -----------------------------------------------------------------------------------------

-       if we created a VPC CIDR BLOCK with 10.100.0.0/16 --it will give 65,000 + IP'S
+       if we created a VPC CIDR BLOCK with 10.100.0.0/16 --it will give 65,536 + IP'S

        Now if you are creating the subnets first two values will be same "10.100" for the subnets cidr blocks.